Sunday, December 31, 2017

 Higher levels of stress, seasonal changes, and medications that just stop working are all things out of my control.
 Anticipating and planning for these times are in my control.
 I'm not perfect at managing, but I try.
 Still, as much as I work at it, there have still been times when I need to be hospitalized, and there's always a possibility I'll need to be hospitalized again.

 Part of breaking the stigmatization for me is being more honest about my condition.
-It's a difficult balance between oversharing and staying silent when I need help or when I hear people talking about mental illness in a stigmatizing manner--especially when I'm dealing with a high or low patch.
+It's a difficult balance between oversharing and staying silent when I need help or when I hear people talking about mental illness in a stigmatizing manner — especially when I'm dealing with a high or low patch.

 Thankfully, I've been blessed beyond measure with people who love and support me.
 A year ago when I was in the hospital, I was visited by the pastor of my church, and my wife, and received many phone calls from friends and family.

 Mental illness, along with hospital stays, need not be stigmatizing.
-While some people may create a distance in a relationship when they find out I've been hospitalized for a bipolar cycle, most offer nothing by caring, support, and prayers.
+While some people may create a distance in a relationship when they find out I've been hospitalized for a bipolar cycle, most offer nothing but caring, support, and prayers.

 Are there times when I get well-meaning but unwanted advice?
 Sure.
 But for the most part all people have offered is a listening ear or asking what they can do to help.
-And that's usually all someone wants when they're dealing with mental illness -- someone to listen and to support them.
+And that's usually all someone wants when they're dealing with mental illness — someone to listen and to support them.

 Thank you to all my readers.
 Knowing you read what I write and know me through this blog makes me feel listened to and appreciated.
 When I have strangers come to me at a race and talk to me about my blog, it always makes me grateful.
 And when I hear from friends, family, running buddies, and acquaintances commenting and offering encouragement, I feel supported and cared for.